On this page:

 About UBC Broadcast

-UBC Broadcast is used by the university’s senior leadership to communicate time-sensitive, campus-wide messages to faculty, staff and students.
+UBC Broadcast is used by the university’s senior leadership to communicate institutional messaging that is time-sensitive and relevant to a large percentage of UBC’s faculty and staff (on one or more campuses).

 It may be used to communicate the following: